thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // Warning: (ae-forgotten-export) The symbol "DropERC721" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "BaseDelayedRevealERC721" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "SignatureDrop" needs to be exported by the entry point index.d.ts
 //
 // @public
-export class DelayedReveal<T extends DropERC721 | BaseDelayedRevealERC721> {
+export class DelayedReveal<T extends DropERC721 | BaseDelayedRevealERC721 | SignatureDrop_2> {
     constructor(contractWrapper: ContractWrapper<T>, storage: IStorage);
     createDelayedRevealBatch(placeholder: NFTMetadataInput, metadatas: NFTMetadataInput[], password: string, options?: {
         onProgress: (event: UploadProgressEvent) => void;